err1nn/final-project-ketchup-wants-h1b/Proposal.md

 | FOREIGN_WORKER_EDUCATION|
 | FOREIGN_WORKER_INFO_MAJOR|

-In addition to insightful visualizations, we will also build a ML-based prediction model using this dataset.
+In addition to visualizations, we will also build a logistic regression model to predict the H-1B application result using this dataset.
 We will partition the data into two groups, 80% for training and 20% for testing.

 #### System Design
 How will you display your data?
 What types of interactions will you support?
 Provide some sketches that you have for the system design.

+We plan to derive four quantities from the two datasets.
+Below are the sketches of the intended visualizations.

+- Choropleth map that shows the aggregate summary of total approved and denied H-1B applications from the spatial view *(Sketch)*

+- Viz 2
+*(Sketch)*

+- Viz 3
+*(Sketch)*

+- Viz 4
+*(Sketch)*

 ### References
 1. Swain, D., Chakraborty, K., Dombe, A., Ashture, A., & Valakunde, N. (2018, December).
 [Prediction of H1B Visa Using Machine Learning Algorithms.](https://ieeexplore.ieee.org/abstract/document/8933628?casa_token=kw9Mm8Q-unoAAAAA:U80awNcdpk4JT3KkKXAomHdGDWywIcO4MUl-BGwBuJqJd5NhPpzb1DKgNTsfCzlQuONylqyIlg) In 2018 International Conference on Advanced Computation and Telecommunication (ICACAT) (pp. 1-7).
 IEEE.